Tasmania Photo Tour 2019

 - Maximum of 8 participants.

 One of the last great true wilderness regions of the world, the North West corner of Tasmania especially the Tarkine, is an exquisite example of temperate rainforest, crazy windswept coastline and snowcapped mountains.
-It’s a true wonderland for landscape photography.
+This Tasmania photo tour will be a true wonderland for landscape photography.

 Tour Highlights at a Glance